Case Study & Web Development

 • Integrated Pomodoro Timer: Encourages focused, distraction-free study sessions

-We analyzed 7 direct and indirect competitors, including AI summarization tools and trade-focused study resources, to understand their strengths, weaknesses, and target users.
+We analyzed seven competitors, including AI summarization tools and trade-specific study resources, to understand what was already available.

-Many AI tools could summarize information, but they were not built for neurodiverse learners.
-Their interfaces were often complex, and their outputs were not always reliable.
-On the other hand, trade study resources provided accurate information but lacked tools to simplify dense code material.
+Most AI tools could summarize information, but they were not built for neurodiverse learners.
+Their interfaces were overwhelming, and their answers were not always reliable for regulated trade content.
+Because electrical standards vary by region, generic AI tools often pulled incorrect or irrelevant information.

 Using insights from the competitive analysis, interviews, and survey, two primary personas were developed to represent Got It's target audience, ensuring the team addresses their specific needs and challenges.